Louisville vs. Air Force First Responder Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Air Force Stats and Trends

-- The Falcons covered the spread in their only game when underdogs by 1.5 points or more.
+- The Falcons have been underdogs by 1.5 points or more once this year and covered the spread.

-- Air Force's games this season have hit the over on five of 11 set point totals (45.5%).
+- Air Force's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- Air Force is 5-1 against the spread and 6-1 overall when the team notches more than 27.0 points.
+- Air Force is 5-1 against the spread and 6-1 overall in games when it puts up more than 27.0 points.

-- When Air Force picks up more than 401.8 yards, the team is 5-1 against the spread and 6-1 overall.
+- In games that Air Force totals over 401.8 yards, the team is 5-1 against the spread and 6-1 overall.

-- The Falcons have turned the ball over 10 times, five fewer times than the Cardinals have forced turnovers (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.